EDUC 480: Designs for Teaching French as a Second Language (FSL)

 Fill out a pre-req waiver here.

-Teachers who are pursuing an upgrade to Category 5+, the EDUC 480 course meets the TQS requirements for 3 credits of an Integrated (30 credit) Program.
-Please follow this link for more information.
+For K-12 Teachers who are pursuing a salary upgrade to Category 5+, the EDUC 480 course meets the TQS requirements for 3 credits of an Integrated (30 credit) Program.
+Please follow this link for more information from the Teacher Qualification Service (TQS).